 Why Bother with Lavs if They’re Regulated?

 Odds are, your lav isn’t.
 Unless you have some really old wireless mics, your lav is probably legal for use.
 Also, while the law protects public service frequencies from interference, they don’t really return the favor.
 The FCC does not protect the rest of us from interference with our lavs from other devices.
 Good thing each block has many frequencies to operate at.
 If you are ever experiencing interference from another signal on the frequency you are using, change it.
-Note, also, that when working with multiple lavs you can keep them on different channels but you should use them in the same frequency range to prevent problems.
-Here’s a much better guide to working with multiple channels and ensuring proper operation.
+Note also that when working with multiple lavs you can keep them on different channels but you should use them in the same frequency range to prevent problems.
+Here’s a much better guide on working with multiple channels and ensuring proper operation.